 Japan had become the butt of 1950's quality control jokes, "made in Japan" was generally not considered a compliment.
 But Japan's industries improved, they became innovators, and the Japan of the late 1960's into the 1980's came to dominate the production of small moderate to excellent quality optics including telescopes, cameras and microscopes.
 Unitron appealed to the more demanding clientele, a limited portion of the marketplace.
 And over the years Unitron was to stay loyal, one could argue mired, to their principles.

-The US aspect of the history begins when United Trading Company acquired the rights to distribute the Nihon Seiko telescopes and their accessories in the USA.
+The aspect of their history in the USA commenced when United Trading Company acquired the rights to distribute the Nihon Seiko telescopes and their accessories.
 United Trading was founded by Lawrence Fine with offices and a shop at 204 Milk Street, Boston 9, Massachusetts.
-After the first couple of years in business United developed an acronym under which the telescopes might be more readily recognized, the trade name 'UNITRON'.
+Soon after going into business United became United Scientific Co. and developed an acronym under which the telescopes might be more readily recognized, the trade name UNITRON.

 Simultaneously the telescopes continued to be marketed in western block nations of Europe and most Commonwealth nations (Australia, New Zealand, etc.) under the trade name 'POLAREX'.
 Of course in Japan these sold under their trade mark 'Seiko Scope'.
 Some smaller quantity production lots of telescopes were made by Nihon Seiko Kenkyusho under other trade names, but these are not anywhere near as common as those bearing UNITRON or POLAREX trade names.
 This particular 2.4 inch telescope is among those listed in the Nihon Seiko catalog under the "Senior" series.